Town vs. Village vs. Hamlet on Long Island

 Editorial Note

 This page provides general guidance on municipal structure on Long Island.
-Specific services and tax arrangements vary by community and should be confirmed with local officials.
+Specific boundaries, tax arrangements, and service responsibilities vary by community and should be confirmed with the appropriate town, village, county, or special district office.